HassanSajjad-302/HMake/README.md

 On Linux HMake builds with ```-fsanitize=thread```

-A side note, current CMakeLists.txt builds with address-sanitizer, so you need to copy the respective dll in cmake build-dir for debugging.
+A side note, current CMakeLists.txt builds with address-sanitizer, so you need to copy the respective dll in cmake build-dir for debugging on Windows.

 This line ```GetCppExeDSC("app").getSourceTarget().SOURCE_FILES("main.cpp");``` in the file create a
 ```DSC<CppSourceTarget>```. ```DSC<CppSourceTarget>``` manages dependency specification as you will see